 Over time, conflict tends to organize into a familiar pattern.
 One partner may pursue—seeking reassurance, explanation, or acknowledgment—while the other retreats, becomes defensive, or shuts down.
 In other couples, both escalate simultaneously, each trying to be heard over the other.
 The topic of the argument may change, but the underlying emotional sequence remains the same.

 These dynamics are rarely random.
 They are shaped by attachment history, accumulated stress, unresolved relational injuries, and defensive strategies developed long before the current conflict.
-In many cases, each partner’s attempt to protect themselves inadvertently intensifies the other’s distress, creating a cycle neither person consciously intends but both feel caught inside.
+In many cases, each partner’s attempt to protect themselves inadvertently intensifies the other’s distress, creating a cycle neither person consciously intends, yet both feel caught in.

 Couples therapy focuses on making this pattern visible.
 When partners can begin to recognize the cycle itself—how one reaction evokes the next—the conflict becomes less personal and less mysterious, creating space for different responses and more effective repair.